ellisgl/GeekLab-GLPDO2/README.md

 ### Features
 * Bind value by the correct type.
 E.g. Don't bind as a string where an integer bind should be.
+* Bindings are injected, so you can create your own!
 * Help prevent injections.
 * PSR1/2/4 Compliant.